Get the most out of your clothes washer

 Does it look dirty?
 Does it smell bad?

 If it looks clean and still smells clean, what’s the point in washing it?
 By simply putting laundry away again when it’s not dirty, instead of washing it after each use, not only will you cut down the number of loads of laundry you have to do (your effort) and the energy required to do them (heating and mechanical energy), you’ll also extend the life of your wardrobe, which means less money spent replacing worn-out clothes.
+Finally, you’ll reduce the contribution of microfibers into the environment.

 Are washers really time-saving devices?